 It is beautiful to see that very thing on the cross.
 That is where man’s enmity has become most manifest.
 On the other hand, there is also the great manifestation of Who God is as light and love, especially in the face of man who rejects Him in His Son.
 The “chief” of sinners, Paul (1Tim 1:15), can thus become someone to whom God communicates His most glorious mysteries (Eph 3:2-11).

 Edom, symbol of hate

 In the hatred of Edom another general principle is expressed.
 In Edom, we see the hatred and enmity of the flesh toward God (Rom 8:7-8) and what belongs to God.
 Edom is the symbol of hatred for what God chooses.
 As long as Edom is not confronted with God’s people, it does not become public.
-But as soon as that confrontation is there, what is dormant present emerges in all intensity.
+But as soon as that confrontation is there, what is dormant, emerges with all intensity.

 This can also be seen in the preaching of the gospel.
 People who appear to be neat shoppers suddenly express themselves in biting mockery or snarling annoyance when you offer them a gospel tract.
 No one knows himself until he comes into contact with what is of God.
+Such an encounter defines everyone.
 That is the true and decisive test for the soul.
 Christ is the perfect criterion and the perfect standard because only He is the perfect revelation of God.